keithmburu/courses/2018-deep-learning/assignment0.md

 Alvin Grissom II, Ursinus College

-# Assignment 0: Running a Keras Program
+# Assignment 0: Initial Setup

 The purpose of this assignment is for you to set up your environment and to ensure that you have a basic grasp of matrices and conditional probability.
 It will give students a chance to practice using Python, the primary programming language for this course.
 All code must be written in Python 3.